Trusted WordPress tutorials, when you need them most.

 Normally, if you use the default methods, then your custom CSS code is saved with your theme settings.
 Changing your theme will disable your custom CSS code.

-A better way to store your custom CSS in WordPress is by using the WPCode plugin.
-It is the best WordPress code snippet plugin that allows you to easily add custom code snippets without breaking your site.
+A better way to store your custom CSS in WordPress is to use the WPCode plugin.
+It is the best WordPress code snippet plugin, allowing you to easily add custom code snippets without breaking your site.

 First, you need to install and activate the WPCode plugin.
 For details, see our guide on how to install a WordPress plugin.